MikaBob/game-of-life/README.md

 Here are some rule that "run" the game:

-- An empty case is adjacent to exactly 3 alive cells become a "new-born" cell (reproduction)
+- An empty case with exactly 3 alive cells become a "new-born" cell (reproduction)

-- A cell (alive) that has 2 or 3 neighbours, remains alive (survival)
+- A living cell that with 2 or 3 neighbours, remains alive (survival)

-- Any other case, the cell dies (surpopulation) or remains empty (not enough neighbours)
+- Any other case, the cell dies (surpopulation) or remains empty (not enough for reproduction)

 # How to "play"

 Open [index.html](https://github.com/MikaBob/game-of-life/blob/master/index.html) in a browser

-Click on Start =)
+Click on Play =)

 # Features

-On page refresh it will generate a 50*50 gird, each cell has 20% probability to start alive
+On page refresh it will generate a 60*60 gird, each cell has 20% probability to start alive

 Click (or drag) on cells to change its state

+Button "Speed" change the refresh rate

 Button "Next step" pause the game and generate the next step